camel-tooling/camel-dap-client-vscode/README.md

   - the message body
   - a message header of type String
   - an exchange property of type String
-- Command `Start Camel Application with JBang and debug`.
+- Command `Run Camel Application with JBang and Debug`.
 It allows a one-click start and Camel debug in simple cases.
 This command is available through:
   - Command Palette.
 It requires a valid Camel file opened in current editor.
   - Contextual menu in File explorer.
 It is visible to all `*.xml`, `*.java`, `*.yaml` and `*.yml`.
   - Codelens at the top of a Camel file (the heuristic for the codelens is checking that there is a `from` and a `to` or a `log` on `java`, `xml` and `yaml` files).